FTMahringer/Docker_Drupal/README.md

       #- /var/www/html
 ```
 If the "normal" way doenst work for you:
+1. Delete the drupaldata folder, that comes with the repo.
-1. use the outcommented part and comment out the normal volume.
+2. use the outcommented part and comment out the normal volume.
-2. Build and start like normal
+3. Build and start like normal
-3. In the terminal, you can use this command, to get the drupal files from the container to a local:
+4. In the terminal, you can use this command, to get the drupal files from the container to a local:

 To Display all containers:
 ```sh